jrecinos98/Bank-Database/README.md

 * Change types to varchar instead of char
 * Test payfriend where it's FTM for both pocket accounts
 * Try every transaction with a nonexistant account
+* Pocket account accrue interest as a transaction as this could attempt to make negative on balance?
+* Constrain interest rate to 0 <= r <= 100